 Stabilization.
 Balance.
 Equilibrium.
 Steadiness.

 we get it?
 In life, we talk, eat, sleep, read, laugh, etc.!
 In our spines, we exercise.
-The Chiropractic TRUhealthDR knows that we encourage all of our Colorado Springs
+The Chiropractic TRUhealthDR knows that we all of our Colorado Springs

 lower back pain patients to do some exercise, however little or much as each is willing.
 It works.
 It helps!

 During lower back exercise discussions at The Chiropractic TRUhealthDR,

 the question often arises: “Which exercise is best?”
 And your wise

 If there is one, great, effective one, that’s the one you want to do and

 be done with it!
 Sorry!
 We’re still searching for that magic exercise, too.